Skip links

 OSHA Coverage

-The OSHA Act covers, protects, most private sector employers and their workers, in addition to some employers and public sector workers in all 50 states and certain territories and jurisdictions under federal authority.
+The OSHA Act covers, and protects, most private-sector employers and their workers, in addition to some employers and public-sector workers in all 50 states and certain territories and jurisdictions under federal authority.

 Those jurisdictions include the District of Columbia, Puerto Rico, the Virgin Islands, American Samoa, Guam, the Northern Mariana Islands, Wake Island, Johnston Island, and the Outer Continental Shelf Lands as defined in the Outer Continental Shelf.